ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-11-1.md

-Chapter 11: Sustaining Conflict Management Efforts: Techniques for Sustaining Conflict Management Efforts
+Techniques for Sustaining Conflict Management Efforts
 =========================================================================================================

 Effective conflict management requires ongoing attention and effort.
 In this chapter, we will explore techniques for sustaining conflict management efforts in small businesses.